23 ideas for spending quality time with your kiddos. Learn ways to spend meaningful time with your children.

 - Golf/play catch/or other sports

 - Talk with each other: Quality conversation is an important facet to quality time.
 A great time to do this is at bedtime.
-Brayden and I cuddle on the couch each evening to talk.
-His love language is quality time.
-We talk throughout the day, but this is the time of day he will open up to me.
+When Brayden was little, we would often do this at bedtime.
+Brayden and I would cuddle on the couch each evening to talk.
+We talked throughout the day each day, but this was the time of day he would open up to me.
 This is when I get most information from him.
-Maybe he is delaying bedtime 🙂
+Maybe he was delaying bedtime, but we were both winners.
+This is STILL the time of day he opens up most.

 - Read stories